Andamanda Video 🎬

 Located on the popular Thalang Road in the heart of Phuket Old Town, the Hainan Shrine is more than just a place of worship.
 Built in 1910, this beautiful shrine has been a cultural and spiritual centre for over a century, especially for the Hainanese community in Phuket.

-Fresh Market in Phuket Town Ranong Main Market, also known as the Phuket Town Central Market, is not to be confused with the other fresh… Read More »Ranong Main Market in Phuket Town
+Post Views: 8,764 Fresh Market in Phuket Town Ranong Main Market, also known as the Phuket Town Central Market, is not to be confused with… Read More »Ranong Main Market in Phuket Town

 Limpanon Mansion, is an abandoned old Phuket family house built more than 100 years ago.
 It is hidden at the intersection of Yaowarat Road and Phang Nga Road and is probably the most mysterious and least-known ancient mansion in Phuket.
 For a long time, the door of the ‘tunnel’ leading to this mansion was opened, but it has been locked for years now, and probably too many people have tried to sneak in.